Test in a live environment

 The output PDF file from the URL

-The following source code demonstrates the example of HTML to PDF file conversion.
+The following source code demonstrates the example of HTML File to PDF Conversion.
 This will extract content from an HTML file and create a new document from that.

 PdfDocument myPdf = PdfDocument.renderHtmlFileAsPdf("about.html");